-A herniated disk or slipped disk, occurs when a part (or all) of a disk is forced out through the weakened part of the spinal disk, putting pressure on the surrounding nerves of the spinal cord, and causing debilitating pain.
+A herniated disk or slipped disk, occurs when a part (or all) of a disk is forced out through the weakened part of the spinal disk.
+It puts pressure on the surrounding nerves of the spinal cord, and causing debilitating pain.
 This condition usually affects the lumbar (lower back) region and the cervical (neck) region of the spine.
 If it affects the latter, it will be called cervical disk herniation.
 Cervical disk herniation causes pain and numbness in the neck, arms, and shoulders.

-As with other lumbar spine herniation, cervical disk herniation is diagnosed when the inner core of the disk rupture and leak out of the disk and then presses the neighboring nerve roots.
+As with other lumbar spine herniation; cervical disk herniation is diagnosed.
+It is when the inner core of the disk rupture and leak out of the disk and then presses the neighboring nerve roots.
 This usually occurs in the age groups of 30 to 50 years of age.
 Many times, it can originate from neck injury or trauma, and symptoms can happen unexpectedly.

-The pinching or pressing pain on the arm is a result of cervical herniated disc, as the hernia puts pressure on the cervical nerve, causing the pain to run along the nerve pathway all the way to the arm.
+The pinching or pressing pain on the arm is a result of cervical herniated disc.
+The hernia puts pressure on the cervical nerve, causing the pain to run along the nerve pathway all the way to the arm.
 The pain can also come with numbness and/or tingling sensation, especially on the fingertips.
 Some patients will also experience muscle weakness.

 Symptoms of a Cervical Herniated Disc

 The cervical spine is made up of seven stacked vertebrae.
 They are numbered C1 to C7.
-The nerve that is affected is the one that exits the spine at its level.
 This means in C5 to C6 level, the latter has its root affected.